12 Sep Sod Webworms in Home Lawns

 Sod Webworms in Home Lawns

-Fall is a time to be on the lookout for several different lawn pests.
-This blog is the beginning of a series on the sod webworm and the fall armyworm, as they are both pests commonly found throughout the United States at this time of year.
-This week on Sod University, we discuss what a sod webworm is, how to search for symptoms of an invasion, and how to treat an infestation with both non-chemical and chemical solutions.
+Now is the time to be on the lookout for several different lawn pests, including the sod webworm.
+It is important to note that there is a big difference between the sod webworm and the fall armyworm.
+They are both pests commonly found throughout the United States that damage turf extensively.
+However, they are both different types of worms that change into very different looking moths.
+This Sod University installment discusses what a sod webworm is, how to search for symptoms of an invasion and how to treat an infestation.

 What is a Sod Webworm?

 So, let’s talk sod webworms.
-The sod webworm, sometimes called the tropical sod webworm is a lawn caterpillar that will invade your lawn usually around the months of May through July and will reappear in the fall.
+The sod webworm, sometimes called the tropical sod webworm is a lawn caterpillar that will invade your lawn usually around the months of May–July and will reappear in the fall.
 These are not to be confused with the fall armyworm or black cutworm.
-In the adult form, the webworm is a small beige moth, sometimes called a lawn moth or crambus, that has a 1 inch wingspan.
+In the adult form, the webworm is a small beige moth, sometimes called a lawn moth or crambus, that has a one inch wingspan.
 It is the moth that begins the lawn damage process.
 The adult female moths fly at dusk, dropping eggs on the grass blade surfaces and thatch area of your lawn.
 The eggs are yellow in appearance and turn brown as they mature.
 Each female moth can lay as many as 200 eggs.
 After the eggs hatch, remarkably within 7–10 days, very small juvenile caterpillars, about 1/2 inch in size, emerge and begin to feed.
-Full grown caterpillars are 3/4 of an inch in length.
+Full grown caterpillars are 3/4 to an inch in length and have four parallel rows of dark spots along their abdomen.
+They are solitary and move around individually.
+They also live in individual burrows in which they emerge from and feed during the night.
 It is possible to have as many as five separate hatches throughout the year.

 The first sign of an infestation of sod webworms is noticing transparent grass blades.
 The juvenile caterpillars do what is called “skeletonizing” a grass blade so that only the veining structure remains.
 They do this by eating the green out of the blade and leaving in transparent looking.
 You can see a visual representation of what this looks like in the image below.